 Another general condition is the handing in of the Secretarial/Abactial year reports, approved by a General Members Assembly, of the past 3 association years.
 For every year, we also need an overview of activities.
 These overviews can be made using form D (under ‘Forms’) and form J. These forms, when filled in, contains all information CUOS needs.
 Because it can be quite a chore to fill this form in for every activity that was organised over the last 3 years, it’s wise to keep track of this.
 The overviews are used to assess the workload of the board of an organisation, so it’s important to fill everything in correctly.
 This document has to be handed in under the name: “5.
 Secretarial/Abactial year report [year] [org]”.
 The 3 most recent annual reports must be submitted in accordance with Form J below.

 Form J - Secretarial report

-An up-to-date list of all paying members:
+An up-to-date list of all members:

 In many cases, organisations need to have a minimum number of members to be eligible for inclusion into the Graduation fund.
 That is why we would like to receive an up-to-date list of all members, so that we can check how many members an organisation has.
 This list may be at most 6 months old (Article 4(d), Appendix 1 of the Regulations regarding the Graduation fund), and has to be handed in via a filled-in form L (can be found under ‘Forms’).
 This document has to be handed in under the name: “7.
 Membership list [org]”.

 Note: Members only count for the evaluation if they are students at the UG or at Hanze UAS.
 It is therefore essential to hand in up-to-date and correct student numbers!
 We cannot use the other data due to the privacy legislation.
 We do need the other data in order to prevent fraud.